-We are now working to organize Humanistic Jewish communities in: Indianapolis, IN; Orlando, FL; Kansas City, MO; and Atlanta, GA.
+We are now working to organize Humanistic Jewish communities in: Indianapolis, IN; Orlando, FL; Kansas City, MO and Milwaukee, WI.
 These communities have individuals serving as contacts.

 We have also had multiple requests about HJ communities in Southern New Jersey; Central New Jersey; Madison, WI; Dallas TX; Houston, TX, Central, MD; New Orleans, LA; Rhode Island; and Las Vegas, NV.
 We are unable to move to the next step in these areas because no one has offered to serve as a contact person.
 If you are willing to be a contact person, please email Rabbi Miriam Jerris.

 For information about efforts in these locations or an area near you, please send your complete contact information, including snail mail address and phone number to Rabbi Miriam Jerris, and include the area in the subject of your e-mail.